Rhetos/Rhetos/Readme.md

 If one prefers to use IIS following steps are required:

 * Create ApplicationPool of .NET Framework v4.0
-    * check "Enable 32-Bit Application"
+    * If using Rhetos v1.1 or older, check "Enable 32-Bit Application"
     * set user with admin privileges as Identity
 * Create new Website or use existing one
 * Create new Application with following: